hthroop/MonusGRaMPS/src/ReadMe.md

 NEEDS WORK - decide how to deal with the microsites and time series (currently reduced to seasonal values but sample sizes are unbalanced)

 MicrobialBiomass.R
 Analysis of microbial biomass data.
 This code performs calculations, statistical analyses, and outputs figures.
+Multiple L1 files are combined into one df.

 OverallDOCresults.R